mairead/togetherness/README.md

   * You require Node 10 or higher (NVM use 10)
   * npm i
   * npm run dev
+  * Go to localhose:3000 in browser
+  * refresh page to see background change

 ** Work In Progress **